AdrianSkierniewski/eloquent-tree/README.md

 That's all now you can extend \Gzero\EloquentTree\Model\Tree in your project

 ## Migration
-Simply migration with all required columns
+Simply migration with all required columns that you could extend by adding new fields
 ```php
 Schema::create(
     'trees',